 How to set up Dynamic Product Ads

-If you’re looking to set up these ads for your business, follow these steps:
+If you’re looking to set up these ads for your business (and make your Facebook ads a success), follow these steps:

 1. Create a product catalog